 Overseas & Exchange Study

 Each year several hundred students spend a semester or year studying in another country, coordinated by the Office of International Studies.
 Financial aid continues in a study-abroad year.
 Summer and Wintersession courses take students to field study in Greece, Iceland, Central America, and elsewhere.
 The Three-College Alliance between Babson, Olin, and Wellesley promotes interdisciplinary collaboration; cross-registration with MIT, and Brandeis is also an option.
 Exchange programs exist with the Twelve Colleges, Spelman, Mills, and others.

-Average Financial Aid Package: Over $46,000 in scholarships (grants), loans, and work study (see MyinTuition for a personalized cost estimator)
+Average Financial Aid Package: $52,000 in scholarships (grants), loans, and work study (see MyinTuition for a personalized cost estimator)

 Percent of Students Receiving Aid: 60 percent

-Percent of Demonstrated Financial Need Met: 100 percent
+Percent of Calculated Financial Need Met: 100 percent

 Cost of Most Campus Events: $0